-China's domestic oil production growth peaked at about 2 percent a year in 2001, against consumption growth of 6.3 percent the same year and 4.5 percent in 2012.
+Growth of China's domestic oil production peaked at about 2 percent a year in 2001, against consumption growth of 6.3 percent the same year and 4.5 percent in 2012.

-An increased dependency on overseas supplies has already led to a more than 30 percent jump in crude oil imports from some countries in the Middle East so far this year.
+China's increased dependence on overseas supplies has already led to a more than 30 percent jump in crude oil imports from some countries in the Middle East so far this year.
+(O/CHINA1)

 Higher dependence would mean China may have to take on a larger role in international security, including in the Middle East.

-"On Middle East issues, China has played a consistent and proactive role to promote the appropriate resolution of hot spot issues," he told Reuters on the sidelines of a forum.
-"China will continue to play a role which accords with our national strength."
+"On Middle East issues, China has played a consistent and proactive role to promote the appropriate resolution of hot spot issues," he said on the sidelines of a forum.
+"China will continue to play a role that accords with our national strength."

 China is due to release September oil import data on Saturday.